r-rocha/jsPsych-in-Qualtrics/mkdocs/save-dropbox.md

 # Saving jsPsych data to your Dropbox folder

 Did you know Dropbox can also act like a server for saving your files?
-So you can still save each participant's data as a CSV or JSON file **without access to a web server!**
+You can save each participant's data file **without access to a web server!**

 ---